Trump's Purge of Kaspersky Simply Proves the Internet is a Weapon

 If American spies and generals fear that running Kaspersky's antivirus and cyber intrusion detection software gives the Russian government privileged access to their data, then what should other countries think of running products by Microsoft, Apple, Facebook, Google, Cisco, Juniper Networks, CrowdStrike, FireEye and hundreds of other Internet tech companies based in America — all of which have deep and close ties to American intelligence and military agencies?

-The fact that Kaspersky is being targeted shows that America's military planners and strategists view Internet technology as a weapon, which only proves China's and Russia's concerns and justifies their crackdown on the Internet in general.
+The fact that Kaspersky is being targeted shows that America's military planners and strategists don't just view Internet technology as a weapon, but are increasingly paranoid about it being turned on them.
+This reaction only proves China's and Russia's concerns and justifies their crackdown on the Internet in general.

 This is all very familiar territory.